Shandong University: Qingdao Campus

-International cooperation and exchange
+International Cooperation

 Shandong University has established an international network for educational cooperation and has signed exchange agreements with over 70 universities from over 50 countries.
 Shandong also is associated in a sister school for American Middle Schools and Junior Highs, including Scofield Magnet Middle School.
 Among its faculty are international researchers and scholars, who either visit for a short term (less than 1 month, 160 visitors in 2009), a medium term (less than half a year, 70 visitors in 2009), or for the long term (more than half a year, 80 visitors in 2009).
 Of the 80 long-term international faculty members, 30 language scholars teach languages such as English, Japanese, Korean, French, German, Spanish, and Russian.
 The others are active in disciplines such as philosophy, biology, chemistry, physics, law, international politics and economics, as well as Chinese classics and traditional philosophy.

 About 1500 international students from about 40 countries come to study at Shandong University each year.
 An international student population numbering more than 1000 can be found on campus at any given time during the semester.
 Most of these international students come from Asian and African countries, but there are also students from Europe, the United States, Canada, and Australia.
 Since 1980, Shandong University has received more than 10,000 students from over 60 countries.
 Popular study subjects are Chinese language and culture, but also economics and medicine.
 Furthermore, Shandong University participates in international short term exchange programs and receives approximately 2500 international student visitors for such programs per year.